-The Izalco Max Disc is built around a 790g frame – 65g heavier than Focus claims for the regular Izalco Max – and a 320g fork.
+The Izalco Max Disc is built around a 745g frame – just 10g heavier than Focus claims for the regular Izalco Max – and a 320g fork.

 The bike uses Shimano’s Flat Mount open disc brake calliper standard and Focus’s RAT quick-release thru axles at both the front and rear.

-The Focus Izalco Max Disc Team, above, with SRAM Red E-Tap is priced at £7,199.
-There are two other bikes in the range: the Izalco Max Disc E-Tap is £5,199, while the 'budget' model is the Izalco Max Disc Ultegra Di2, a snip at £3,999.
+The Focus Izalco Max Disc Red eTap, above, with SRAM's wireless electronic shifting is priced at £5,999.
+If that's a bit spendy for you, the 'budget' model is the Izalco Max Disc Ultegra Di2, a snip at £4,299.
 Focus doesn’t yet produce a more affordable alternative, although we hope that the brand will offer lower specced options over time.

 It’s possible to build the Focus Izalco Max Disc frameset into a lighter bike if you wanted to.
 Focus showed us a frame decked out with a SRAM Red groupset and finished with some high-end carbon fibre components from the likes of Tune and Schmolke.
 That bike tipped the scales at just 6kg (13.23lb).